frodeheg/OpenAI/README.en.txt

 This app lets you talk directly with OpenAI ChatGPT through flows.

-After installing the app, set up an API key in the app settings.
-Instructions are given.
+After installing the app, set up a free API key in the app settings.
+The API key will work for up to 3 months before it lapses.
+After the trial period the API key can be reactivated with a subscription.

-Please follow the following guidelines when creating flows, or the app will be in danger of being shut down:
+Please follow the following guidelines when creating flows, or your account will be in danger of being shut down:

 The following use-cases are prohibited:
 * Illegal or harmful industries